telerik/blazor-docs/common-features/adaptive-rendering.md

 # Rendering specifics

 When you set the `AdaptiveMode` to `Auto`, the component will take the screen size into consideration to use the appropriate rendering.
-The different rendering essentially targets the popup element of the component and how it will be displayed to the user.
+The different rendering targets the popup element of the component and how it will be displayed to the user.

 Three breakpoints define the rendering options as follows: